kevenleone/video-player-liferay-fragments/README.md

 ## Usage
 1. Import the fragment to your Liferay instance.
-2. Add the desired video player fragment to your page.
+2. Add the desired Player X fragment to your page.
 3. Configure the settings in the fragment sidebar to match your requirements.

 ---